Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Instantaneous Exponential Growth Model and Identification

-{Assumption 1} is not restrictive as it only specifies the potential growth model (\ref{POt}), granting full flexibility in the actual growth model (\ref{observed}).
-It ensures that (\ref{POt}) models an exponential growth, where the expected daily log of incident case numbers is a linear function of the day.
-That is, \begin{lemma} The instantaneous county-level exponential growth rate defined in (\ref{cape}) is encapsulated by the slope term in the potential growth model (\ref{POt}), i.e.,
+Importantly, Assumption 1 pertains specifically to the exponential growth pattern of the potential growth model (\ref{POt}).
+It does not impose an exponential growth constraint on the actual growth model (\ref{observed}).
+As illustrated in Figure \ref{AssumptionExamples}, the actual growth model (\ref{observed}) exhibits only local exponential growth, which diverges from the global exponential behavior of the potential growth models (\ref{POt}).
+More precisely, we establish in Lemma \ref{LemmaPotential} that the potential growth model follows an exponential growth pattern, where the expected daily logarithm of incident case numbers is a linear function of time. \begin{lemma} The slope term of the potential growth model (\ref{POt}) defines the instantaneous county-level exponential growth rate: